stock2shop/website/content/help/solutions/SDK-Type-mismatch-String-Data-Boolean-AdditionalCostInvoice.md

 ---
 title: "SDK Type mismatch (String Data, Boolean& AdditionalCostInvoice)"
-heading: ""
-description: ""
-errorgroup: Sage 50cloud Pastel Partner
-tags:
-  - Sage 50cloud Pastel Partner
-  - Queue Error
-  - SDK Type mismatch
+type: "solution"
+sources: ["pastel-partner", "sage-50cloud-pastel-xpress" ]
+channels: ["magento_1", "magento_2", "shopify", "woocommerce", "b2b-trade-store", "takealot"]
+fulfillments: ["parcel-ninja", "on-the-dot"]
 draft: true
+date: 2020-12-30T14:29:00+02:00
 ---

-## What does the queue error mean
+#### Error description
+Orders fail to be raised at the source after a long running task.
+W

+#### Error solution
-When trying to raise an order at source Apifact is trying to send values with a " , " in it instead of a " . ".
+hen trying to raise an order at source Apifact is trying to send values with a " , " in it instead of a " . ".
 This causes a long-running task which inevitably fails.

-## What issue(s) does the queue error cause

-This error is a non-blocking queue error which means you could still receive other orders if it's only an issue with this particular order.
-You will still receive product and customer updates, however, this order will not be raised into the Source until you have fixed the issue.

-## How to confirm the source of the queue error

-To confirm if the error is, in fact, a type mismatch follow the below steps:

-1. Navigate to Queue > View on your console
-2. Click on the three dots of the queue error > view item
-3. View the line item error which will read: SDK Type mismatch (String Data, Boolean& AdditionalCostInvoice)

-## How to resolve the queue error

-This change will need to be made on the server Sage 50cloud Pastel Partner is installed on.
+A change will need to be made on the server Sage 50cloud Pastel Partner is installed on.
 Follow the steps below to resolve the queue error:

 1. Go to Windows search and click "Run..."
 2. In the search box or Run window, type the following "regedit" and press enter